 - High Cost Link: Defines this link as High Cost, limiting the frequency and amount of management data sent over the link.
 During initial testing avoid enabling this feature to ensure all management events are emitted.
 If data plan costs are a concern, enable this after the oMG is put into operation. - Change Default MTU Size: May be required to accommodate some network configurations.
-Only change if advised by Sierra Wireless.
+Only change if advised by In Motion.
 Default is disabled. - Auto Local IP: Enables DHCP for this interface.
 The IP address will be assigned by a DHCP server connected to the access point network.
 For most applications, the IP addresses should be obtained automatically from the network. - Local IP Address: Used to specify the static IP address if Auto Local IP is disabled. - Masquerade: This enables Network Address Translation for all LAN-originated traffic leaving the oMG WAN interface.
 This is almost always a mandatory setting.
-Many Mobile Network Operators will disconnect a cellular modem that emits IP datagrams which bear an address other than that of the cellular modem. - Masquerade Port Range: Auto/Manual-manual is the default and should be used in most cases to avoid using "defined" or "reserved" ports. - Minimum/Maximum Port Number: The range of ports to use for masquerade.
+Many carriers will disconnect a cellular modem that emits IP datagrams which bear an address other than that of the cellular modem. - Masquerade Port Range: Auto/Manual-manual is the default and should be used in most cases to avoid using "defined" or "reserved" ports. - Minimum/Maximum Port Number: The range of ports to use for masquerade.
 The default range is: 49152 to 65535.
 The minimum value is 0 and the maximum is 65535.
-If the minimum is set below 49152: traffic on ports lower than 512 are mapped to other ports lower than 512. traffic on ports 512 to 1024 are mapped to ports lower than 1024. traffic on ports greater than 1024 are mapped to ports greater than 1024. - Automatic DNS: if selected, the DNS server of the network service provider will be used to resolve host names.
+If the minimum is set below 49152: - traffic on ports lower than 512 are mapped to other ports lower than 512. - traffic on ports 512 to 1024 are mapped to ports lower than 1024. - traffic on ports greater than 1024 are mapped to ports greater than 1024. - Automatic DNS: if selected, the DNS server of the network service provider will be used to resolve host names.
 If Automatic DNS is not selected, a specific DNS server IP address can be specified in the Primary DNS and Secondary DNS fields.
 Host names will be forwarded to the Primary DNS first to be resolved.
 If the primary server fails to respond, the Secondary DNS will be used.
-When a VPN is configured for use on the WAN interface, a typical approach employs an enterprise DNS server as the primary server and the secondary DNS server as the Mobile Network Operator-supplied server (or a public server such as one at opendns.org). - Auto Remote IP: Enables DHCP for this interface.
+When a VPN is configured for use on the WAN interface, a typical approach employs an enterprise DNS server as the primary server and the secondary DNS server as the carrier-supplied server (or a public server such as one at opendns.org).

+- Auto Remote IP: Enables DHCP for this interface.
 The IP address will be assigned by a DHCP server connected to the access point network.
-For most purposes, the IP addresses should be obtained automatically from the network. - Remote IP Address: Used to specify the static IP address if Auto Remote IP is disabled.

-- User ID and Password: These fields are used for PAP/CHAP authentication onto the Mobile Network Operator network.
-For network specific settings contact your Mobile Network Operator or refer to Mobile Network Operatorspecific configuration guides at source.sierrawireless.com. - Modem Initialization string: used for setting the APN (Access Point Name) and is typically only relevant for legacy GSM cards.
+For most purposes, the IP addresses should be obtained automatically from the network. - Remote IP Address: Used to specify the static IP address if Auto Remote IP is disabled. - User ID and Password: These fields are used for PAP/CHAP authentication onto the carrier network.
+For network specific settings see In Motion Knowledgebase article # 1107 or contact your cellular carrier. - Modem Initialization string: used for setting the APN (Access Point Name) and is typically only relevant for GSM cards.
 This determines the nature of the network connection (i.e. private/public IP address, mobile originated and/or mobile terminated connections, authorized internet access, etc).
-The general format is: - AT+CGDCONT=<pdp context #>,"<protocol>","<APN>","",0,0 For Mobile Network Operator-specific settings contact your Mobile Network Operator or refer to Mobile Network Operator-specific configuration guides at source.sierrawireless.com.
+The general format is: - AT+CGDCONT=<pdp context #>,"<protocol>","<APN>","",0,0

+For carrier specific settings see the In Motion Knowledgebase or contact your carrier.

-Tip: When using a custom APN, be sure to change the modem initialization string.
+Tip: when using a custom APN, be sure to change the modem initialization string.